 *As a Linguistics & Computer Science major, you will be assigned a CS advisor (above) as well as a Linguistics advisor.
 Please contact the Linguistics Department for more information on how to be assigned a Linguistics advisor.

 Interested in declaring your major in Linguistics/CS?

 Current College of Arts and Sciences students can declare a major in Linguistics & Computer Science by completing this form on the CAS Advising website.
 Students from other schools and colleges at BU should speak with their advisor about declaring a Linguistics/CS major.

 Interested in course substitutions for major requirements?

-Students should contact their advisor (Professor Dora Erdos for freshmen and sophomores, Professor Wayne Snyder for juniors and seniors) to count courses other than those listed in the Courses section for major requirements.
+Students should contact their advisor (firstname.lastname@example.org for students with last names A-L and Erin Murdock for students with last names M-Z) to count courses other than those listed in the Courses section for major requirements.
 Attention is called to the following: CS courses number 600 and above; 500-level courses in Mathematics & Statistics; and Computer Engineering courses offered by the College of Engineering.
 Make sure to confirm a potential course substitution with Professor Erdos before taking the course.